 The AAT was established by the Administrative Appeals Tribunal Act 1975 and commenced operations on 1 July 1976.

 The Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal were amalgamated with the AAT on 1 July 2015.

 The AAT falls within the portfolio of the Attorney-General.
-Read selected media releases and announcements about the AAT by the Attorney-General.

 Functions and powers

 We can only review a decision if a law states that the decision can be reviewed by the AAT.